 Our Santa Cruz County neighbors were the leaders for the Monterey Bay tri-county region in hosting Open Streets events.
 The first Open Streets event for the Monterey Bay region was held on West Cliff Drive in Santa Cruz on October 7, 2012; visit Open Streets Santa Cruz County for upcoming dates.
 In Monterey County, the first Open Streets took place October 6, 2013; see Bicycling Monterey’s Ciclovía Salinas section for history and more, including contact info so you won’t miss the next Open Streets dates here.
 For San Benito County, check with San Benito bike community leaders–Council of Governments and others–about any upcoming Open Streets there.

 Let’s get connected!

 You’ve heard it said, “The road to a friend’s home is never long.”
 Well, the bikeway to a friend’s home is never long for some of our Santa Cruz County neighbors–even before the Monterey Bay Sanctuary Scenic Trail Network is completed.
-The first folks in this gallery biked from Santa Cruz County into Monterey County.

 This Santa Cruzan is a regular in Monterey County.
 Sometimes he bikes from Santa Cruz to the Monterey Peninsula, other times he bikes from Santa Cruz all the way to a typical attraction for these more “serious” cyclists: the Big Sur coast.